Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

   .writeTo(outputFormat)
 ```

-Similarly, {scaladoc}`com.raphtory.output.PulsarOutputFormat` can used to write results directly to
+Similarly the {scaladoc}`com.raphtory.output.PulsarOutputFormat` can used to write results directly to
-Pulsar topics.
-Set the Topic as the primary argument when creating the
+[Pulsar](https://pulsar.apache.org) topics.
+Where the user gives the Topic as an argument when creating the
-{scaladoc}`com.raphtory.output.PulsarOutputFormat` object.
+{scaladoc}`com.raphtory.output.PulsarOutputFormat` object:

-For example:

 ```scala
 val outputFormat = PulsarOutputFormat("components")